0x80/mono-ts/README.md

 Some bundlers like TSUP are capable of eliminating dead code by tree-shaking the build output, so that less code remains to be deployed.
-Eliminating dead code is most important for client-side code that is shipped to the user, but for the backend it can also reduce cold-start times for serverless functions, although in most situations, it is probably not going to be noticeable.
+Eliminating dead code is most important for client-side code that is shipped to the user, but for the core it can also reduce cold-start times for serverless functions, although in most situations, it is probably not going to be noticeable.

 ## The "internal packages" strategy